jet-universe/sophon/README.md

 Use [[Colab]](https://colab.research.google.com/github/jet-universe/sophon/blob/main/notebooks/Interacting_with_JetClassII_and_Sophon.ipynb) to inspect and visualize data in JetClass-II.

-Here are some visualization of jets marked with the top-5 probability scores intepreted by the Sophon model (see the Sophon model's seciton below).
+Here are some visualizations of jets marked with the top-5 probability scores interpreted by the Sophon model (see the Sophon model's section below).

 ![jetclass2_vis_example](figures/jetclass2_vis_example.png)